Date: 31 May 2018. #bigcyber18

-The world is moving towards Big Data, with Cyber Security and the tracking of network events one of its leading applications.
-Threats to organisations increase by the day, and many have responded by moving towards the integration of SIEM (Secure Incident and Event Management) to detect malicious activity.
+The world is moving towards Big Data, with Cyber Security and the tracking of network events, one of its leading applications.
+Threats to organisations increase by the day, and many have responded by moving towards the integration of SIEM (Secure Incident and Event Management) and Threat Analysis tools in order to detect malicious activity.

-This event is hosted by The Cyber Academy, with the principal sponsor of SBL (Software Box Limited) and in collaboration with SCISA NEXUS.
+The conference is hosted by The Cyber Academy, with the principal sponsor of SBL (Software Box Limited) and in collaboration with SICSA Cyber NEXUS.
 We will investigate best practice in industry and look to future Big Data infrastructures for the benefit of organisations in monitoring security events, and in automated generation of audit information and business analytics.

 The areas covered include: